Artesians/TCL/general-mechanics/overworld.md

 * Treasure Compass detection depends on the chest rendering.
 Chest rendering suffers from an ItDepends™ .
 * Chest rendering seems to be square, off-set from chest, 360m x 360m for some while 180m x 180m for others.

+## 0 Gauge Pyro
+* You can light torches and melt Ice Flowers with 0 gauge pyro hits, such as Overload, Hu Tao's Skill cast, and Yoimiya's Skill cast.

+## No Raining in Mondstadt
+* If it's raining and you approach Mondstadt, the rain will stop, even though the rain will continue outside Mondstadt.

 ## Evidence Vault